p00temkin/arctang/README.md

 - **ARC69**
   - <https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0069.md>
   - NFT mediafile focused standard.
-  - The url field points to the NFT digital asset file.
+  - The url field points to the NFT digital asset file and is immutable.
 The ASA metadata is stored on-chain and represented by the note field of the latest valid assetconfig transaction.
 Since the note field is limited to 1KB the metadata JSON is also restricted to this size.
 This design means fetching the metadata is complex and requires access to an archive node, but also allows metadata to be updated with a single transaction and simple access to the mediafile url.
   - Suitable for mutable NFTs where the mediafile is locked, easily accessed, but the compact metadata associated with it changes over time.

 In common for all of these standards is that the four addresses of an ASA (manager, reserve, freeze and clawback) can be updated by the manager address unless it is set to "".

+There are also odd combos of the standards, example given below:

+- **ARC69 + ARC19**
+  - ARC69 with ARC19 url field encoding.
+  - The url field points to the NFT digital asset file, which is made mutable using the ARC19 templating standard.
+The ASA metadata is stored on-chain and represented by the note field of the latest valid assetconfig transaction.
+Since the note field is limited to 1KB the metadata JSON is also restricted to this size.
+This design means fetching the metadata is complex and requires access to an archive node, but also allows metadata to be updated with a single transaction.
+The mediafile URL is no longer easily fetched (IPFS located) but is mutable.
+This combo results in a ARC69 SHOULD requirement failure but is still valid.
+  - Suitable for mutable NFTs where the mediafile and the compact metadata associated with it changes over time.
+  - Example NFT collection which uses this combo: R4V3N (https://algoxnft.com/asset/805179829)

 ### Supporting ARCs: